 Dr Alex Elwick joined Middlesex University in 2016.
 Previously he was the research officer at Education Development Trust, an education charity and consultancy based in Reading.
-He has an AHRC-funded PhD in Museum and Gallery Studies (completed in 2013) and has been a RCUK Fellow at the Library of Congress, Washington DC.
+He has an AHRC-funded PhD in Museum and Gallery Studies (completed in 2013) and has been a British Research Council Fellow at the Kluge Center, Library of Congress, Washington DC.

-He is interested in supervising doctoral candidates in the following areas:
+Alex is interested in supervising doctoral candidates in the following areas

 Alex is particularly interested in education policy and the use of research evidence in education.
-His previous work has focused on education system reform (both in the UK and internationally); school effectiveness and school improvement; the 'digital divide' in education; the use of action research in schools; and learning in museums and art galleries.
+His previous work has focused on education system reform (both in the UK and internationally); school effectiveness and school improvement; higher education policy; and learning in museums and art galleries.

-Alex is currently working on the following externally funded research project:
+Alex has worked on the following externally funded projects and events: